 Ha Giang is Vietnam’s Northernmost Province- with a ring road circling the perimeter.
 This road has become known as the Ha Giang Loop.
 This region is best explored on two wheels and there is so much to take in.
 Narrow winding roads pass through the mountain ranges along the Chinese border, magnificent rivers flow through the valleys, rice terraces are situated in the hillsides and mountain ranges that stretch as far as the eye can see surround the track.
 Ha Giang really does have it all.

-The area of Ha Giang felt totally different from any other place I’d visited in south-east Asia.
-Locals literally stand by the side of the road to wave at you as you ride past- like, around the entire loop.
-Just being here you feel an atmosphere which is so unique- it’s like everyone visiting is in a total state of awe.
-The photos just don’t give this place the justice it deserves.
-Just Go and See it For Yourself.
+Ha Giang is such a unique place.
+There is nowhere else I’ve been, that I could compare it to.
+Locals literally stand by the side of the road to wave at you as you ride past, like, around the entire loop.
+You feel so welcome and there is a sense of freedom and adventure.
+Just being here you feel an atmosphere which is so unique.
+I saw this place leaving travellers in a total state of awe, myself included.
+The photos just don’t give this place the justice it deserves, if you have the opportunity to do so I highly recommend visiting Ha Giang and embarking on the famous loop yourself.

 Tips For The Ha Giang Loop

-We experienced all imaginable weather conditions while riding the Ha Giang Loop.
-We had fog so thick you could barely see more than a few meters ahead, freezing cold temperatures, a small amount of rain, and sunshine too.
-In fact, I even managed to get sunburned on the third day!
-I recommend buying suitable clothing in Hanoi beforehand.
-Long sleeves, a warm jacket and long pants at a minimum.
+We experienced all types of weather on the Ha Giang Loop.
+Some days, the fog was so thick that we could barely see more than a few meters ahead.
+It was freezing cold, and we even got a little rain.
+But there was also sunshine, and I even got sunburned on the third day!
+I recommend buying suitable clothing in Hanoi beforehand, such as long sleeves, a warm jacket, and long pants.

-ATMs, Food, Gas Stations and Essentiants on the Ha Giang Loop
+Gas Stations and Amenities on the Ha Giang Loop

 What is The Food Like on the Ha Giang Loop?

-There is no shortage of places to eat on the Ha Giang Loop, there are restaurants and cafes in each town and prices are really affordable.
-In some of the bigger towns, you can find more specialist restaurants like Italian.
-However, we settled for cheap and local most evenings.
 One thing we learned in Vietnam is that you don’t always get to choose the food you order.
 The food chooses you!
-More often than not we’d get told that they had one dish and that’s what we could order.
-Although it was normally tasty- a bowl of beef fried noodles or a Pho Chicken Soup.
+More often than not, we were told that they only had one dish available, and that’s what we had to order.
+But even though we didn’t have much choice, the food was usually delicious, like a bowl of beef fried noodles or pho chicken soup.

-I made a habit of buying a Vietnamese Baguette each morning (Bahn Mi are sold all around the Ha Giang Loop), and I would hang it on my bike until lunch.
+I also developed a slight Bahn Mi addiction in Vietnam and made a habit of buying a Vietnamese baguette each morning (bahn mi are sold all around the Ha Giang Loop).
+I would hang it on my bike until lunch.

-Do You Need an International Drivers Permit (IDP) For Ha Giang Loop
+Is an International Licences Needed For The Ha Giang Loop

-We passed five other police checkpoints on the Ha Giang loop- we were waved through every single one of them.
-The police were stopping locals and not tourists, mostly.
+We passed five other police checkpoints on the Ha Giang Loop, but we were waved through every single one of them.
+It seems that the police are only stopping tourists at the start of the loop.
+The police checkpoints on the loop were mostly stopping locals and not tourists.

 So as long as you have a driving licence, of some form, from your home country.
 You are fine to ride the Ha Giang Loop without having to worry.
 You will be told otherwise- don’t believe the rumours being passed around the hostels.
 And don’t drive if you have no licence at all.